LathikaKaippilly/ContactManager_complete/README.md

 #installation

-Step by step installation process for starting with a reactjs app with es6 is explained in below mentioned link. http://blog.tamizhvendan.in/blog/2015/11/23/a-beginner-guide-to-setup-react-dot-js-environment-using-babel-6-and-webpack/
+Step by step installation process for starting with a reactjs app with es6 is explained in the below mentioned link. http://blog.tamizhvendan.in/blog/2015/11/23/a-beginner-guide-to-setup-react-dot-js-environment-using-babel-6-and-webpack/

 #Getting started